ton-hue/tonhue.github.io/index.md

 * Email: exp61964@outlook.com
 * LinkedIn:

-This website contains projects and skills to showcase data analysis/science skills.
+This website contains projects and skills to showcase knowledge in data analysis/science.